 One year later, we brought in SOF MPCs to participate in our company pre-mission training at Fort A.P.
 Hill, Virginia.
 Q walked into the TOC, surprising me.
 As we hugged and caught up, he asked, “Do you want to see Cross?”
 I felt like a 5-year-old who just found out he was getting a puppy for Christmas.

 Cross leaped from the back of the vehicle and leaned against my legs, looking up.
 I hugged him tightly.
 As he made his way through the training lanes, I could tell he had a special bond with my old ODA.
 He remembered them and greeted them in a different way than he greeted others.
 Cross, our teammate, remembered his family.

 Thank you for saving us Cross.
 Thank you for saving me.
 I love you.

-This article first appeared in The Havok Journal 3 July, 2017.
+This first appeared in The Havok Journal on July 3, 2017.